ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 # Middleboxes and learning from the past

 The IETF has discussed this situation in the past, more than 20 years ago in 2002 Middleboxes: Taxonomy and Issues {{!RFC3234}}
-was published capturing the issues with Middleboxes in the network and the affects of hidden changes occuring on the network between the sender and receiver.
+was published capturing the issues with Middleboxes in the network and the effects of hidden changes occuring on the network between the sender and receiver.

 # Appendix A: Network Overlays are different than VPNs

-While conceptually similar in many ways to VPN (Virtual Private Network) technology, the various network overlay technologies currently being deployed as well as new ones currently being designed by the IETF differ quite siginificanlty from the older VPN approach they are replacing in a number of ways.
+While conceptually similar in many ways to VPN (Virtual Private Network) technology, the various network overlay technologies currently being deployed as well as new ones currently being designed by the IETF differ quite significantly from the older VPN approach they are replacing in a number of ways.

-It is also worth noting that one reason why the issues discussed in this document have not been concerned with regard to VPNs is that largely VPNs have not been a pervasive way to stream video.
+It is also worth noting that one reason why the issues discussed in this document have not been concern with regard to VPNs is that largely VPNs have not been a pervasive way to stream video.
 First, many VPNs have not had very good or consistent throughput compared to the direct open Internet and so provide a poor viewing experience.
 Second, many video platforms block or deny service to VPN connections due to the very common use of VPNs to bypass geofiltering restrictions.

-Whatever the reason, it's work looking at how VPNs differ from the Network Overlays being discussed herein.
+Whatever the reason, it is worthlooking at how VPNs differ from the Network Overlays being discussed herein.

 ### VPNs typically: